-Xanthosoma are not typically thought of as houseplants—in tropical countries, they are farmed for their starchy tubers, and almost everywhere else they are the collectors' plants known as elephant ears and grown in botanical gardens and greenhouses.
-But with the increasing availability of rare plants, Xanthosoma are worth a long, hard look.
+Xanthosoma is not typically thought of as a houseplant.
+In tropical countries, they are farmed for their starchy tubers, and almost everywhere else they are the collectors' plants known as elephant ears and grown in botanical gardens and greenhouses.
+But with the increasing availability of rare plants, Xanthosoma is worth a long, hard look.
 These plants feature sometimes very large arrow-shaped leaves, as well as some of the most striking, elegant leaves in the plant kingdom.
-With their expanses of green, their graceful draping, and their lovely form, Xanthosoma are the essence of the rainforest.
+With their expanses of green, their graceful draping, and their lovely form, Xanthosoma is the essence of the rainforest.

 Xanthosoma is native to tropical America.
 The leaves are edible, but they (and all parts of the plant) contain needle-like crystals of calcium oxalate which are a skin irritant, so they must be cooked first.

 Growing Conditions for Elephant Ears (Xanthosoma)

 These are tropical plants, so the conditions must be right for them to grow: